EuCaue/gnome-shell-extension-quick-lofi/README.md

 ## Dependencies

-The app depends on `mpv` to play the music, you can install it with the following command:
+The app depends on `mpv` to play the music, which you can install it with the following command:

 ```bash
 # Fedora